Global E-Waste Dumping – A Worrying Trend

 Image Source: ijoem.com

 Electronic waste is a growing hazard and developing nations need to take notice especially since the demand for electronic devices doesn’t seem to show any signs of slowing down.
 The implications may not be apparent for populations in the developed world.
 However, for developing nations, the environmental repercussions of illegal e-waste dumping are too real.
+On top of that, many cases of data breaches occur because people fail to perform data destruction to shred the confidential information stored in their hard drives.

 About The Author